Yvette Wass (Accredited Sexual And Relationship Psychotherapist)

 Training, qualifications & experience

-Member of COSRT (College of Sexual and Relationship Therapy formerly known as the British Association for Sexual and Relationship Therapy)
+Accredited Member of COSRT (College of Sexual and Relationship Therapists formerly known as the British Association for Sexual and Relationship Therapy)

 Registered Member of BACP (British Association of Counselling and Psychotherapy)